davecahill/goodreads-oauth-sample/readme.md

 Details
 ---------------
-The main difference from the example in the post above is that the Goodreads oAuth API doesn't return an oauth_verifier parameter (also known as "verifier code") after the user authorizes in the browser.
-According to the [oAuth Bible](http://oauthbible.com/#oauth-10a-three-legged):
+The main difference from the example in the post above is that the Goodreads OAuth API doesn't return an oauth_verifier parameter (also known as "verifier code") after the user authorizes in the browser.
+According to the [OAuth Bible](http://oauthbible.com/#oauth-10a-three-legged):

 ```
 On Step 6 if the oauth_verifier has not been set, this is a failed OAuth 1.0a 3-Legged